 Teachers will focus heavily on the importance of healthy relationships, though sensitivity will always be given as to not stigmatise pupils based on their home circumstances.

-Whilst there are no formal examinations for the relationships, sex and health curriculum, the school will undertake informal assessments to determine pupil progress - these may include the following:
+Whilst there are no formal examinations for the relationships and health curriculum, the school will undertake informal assessments to determine pupil progress during the sessions through group tasks and verbal feedback.